emcrisostomo/fsw/README.md

-Getting a copy of the source repository is not recommended, unless you are a developer, you have the GNU Build System installed on your machine and you know how to boostrap it on the sources.
+Getting a copy of the source repository is not recommended, unless you are a developer, you have the GNU Build System installed on your machine and you know how to bootstrap it on the sources.

 [release]: https://github.com/emcrisostomo/fsw/releases